 History of the Bible Institute

-In the 1920's certain evangelical ministers were concerned with the loose commitment to the gospel in the theological departments of the day; at that time theological education in South Africa was only available in the universities.
+In the 1920's certain evangelical ministers were concerned with the loose commitment to the gospel in the theological departments of the day.
+At that time theological education in South Africa was only available in the universities.

-With this in mind it was their intention to endow a theological professorship at one of the South African universities.
+It was their intention to endow a theological professorship at one of the South African universities.
 However, because of the prevailing liberal theological influence, their wish was frustrated.
 Undaunted, they determined to establish a college where the evangelical doctrines of the Word of God would be taught.

 Immediately prior to World War II the Institute moved to Kalk Bay, where from small beginnings it has developed into the present extensive campus whose buildings bear the names of our great patrons, Marsh, Douglas, Daintree and Kingon.